equinor/fmu-ensemble/README.rst

 FMU Ensemble is a Python module for handling simulation ensembles originating from an FMU (Fast Model Update) workflow.

 Ensembles consist of realizations.
-Realizations consist of input and output from their associated *jobs* stored in text or binary files.
+Realizations consist of (input and) output from their associated *jobs* stored in text or binary files.
+Selected file formats (text and binary) are supported.

 This module will help you handle ensembles and realizations (and their associated data) as Python objects, and thereby facilitating the use